 Koh Samui and Phuket are both perfect beach destinations.
 But which should you visit?
 This guide will help break down the differences between Koh Samui vs. Phuket.

-Koh Samui vs. Phuket.
+Koh Samui vs. Phuket in Thailand.
 It’s a difficult decision to make.

-This post will break down the debate of Koh Samui (Ko Samui) or Phuket and which you should visit on your next holiday to Thailand.
+This post will discuss Koh Samui (Ko Samui) or Phuket and which you should visit on your next holiday to Thailand.

 Let’s get into it.

 Note: There are affiliate links included in this post.
 I am not paid to promote products or experiences, but I receive a small commission if you buy.
 All money goes back into making the website better.
 So, if you choose to support The Travel Runner, thank you.❤️.